davidaylaian/carbon/doc/building-the-kernel.md

 make: *** [kernel/kernel.c.o] Error 127
 ```

-This means that you either haven't installed a cross-compiler, or it's not set up correctly.
+This means that you either haven't installed a cross-compiler, or it's not in your `PATH`.
 For help, see [cross-compiler.md](https://github.com/davidaylaian/carbon/blob/master/doc/cross-compiler.md).